talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_4.rst

 Use case #4: Did my Friend get an email?
 ========================================

-To investigate did an Advocate’s Friend get an email, we’ll need to have their Friend’s email.
+To investigate if the Advocate’s Friend has got an email, we’ll need to have their Friend’s email.
 All Advocate shares are located inside “Shares” tab:

 .. image:: /_static/img/advanced_features/customer_service_portal/shares_1.png